mrchrisster/MiSTer_SAM/README.md

 ## Update
 - Running `MiSTer_SAM_on.sh` will update your exisiting version to the newest version.
 - Backup `MiSTer_SAM.ini` and delete (recommended).
 Since we constantly add new features, it is advised to backup your custom settings and start with a fresh `MiSTer_SAM.ini`.
+- We recommend using the latest MiSTer Main which will be retrieved by update-all.

 ## Usage
 Simply wait at the main MiSTer menu for 2 minutes (default setting) without touching the mouse, keyboard, or controller and SAM will start.